Skip to content

 How Sessions Work

-• Each session has a unique ID (e.g. abc123def)
+• Each session has a unique ID (e.g., abc123def)

-Inspecting the Current Session
+Opening the Session Picker

 text